-This Thai-Inspired Mango Salad is loaded with sweet chunks of mango, crunchy cucumber, red onion, chilies and loads of fresh herbs.
-It takes just minutes to make and is bursting with fresh flavour.
+This Thai-Inspired Mango Salad is loaded with sweet chunks of mango, crunchy cool cucumber, red onion, chilies and loads of fresh herbs.
+It takes just minutes to make and is bursting with fresh flavor.
 This Mango Salad recipe is Paleo, Grain Free, Gluten Free, Dairy Free and Vegan.

 Thai Mango Salad

 3. There are no fancy ingredients required!
-You can find everything you need to make this recipe at your local grocery store.
+You can find everything you need to make this recipe at any local grocery stores.

 4. You can enjoy it as a starter, side dish, or add some shrimp or chicken and enjoy it as a filling meal.